LaboratoireMecaniqueLille/crappy/docs/source/tutorials/generators.rst

 4. Cyclic ramp signals
 +++++++++++++++++++++++

-This type of signal is simply the combination of two simple :ref:`ramps<ramp>`, with the possibility to repeat them.
+This type of signal is simply the combination of two :ref:`ramps<ramp>`, with the possibility to repeat them.
 So we've already detailed :ref:`how it works<2.
 Ramp signals>`!

 It has 6 keys:
    - ``type``: :ref:`cyclic ramp`